srinikom/rlcheck/README.md

 # rlcheck - Rust live check tool

-A Rust program that live checks websites for uptime and content changes.
+A Rust program that live checks web endpoints for uptime and content changes.

+- Use this to make serverless endpoints always hot/warm.
+- Designed to be simple and lightweight to be able to run even on SBCs.

 ## Features

-- Checks if websites are up (HTTP status)
+- Checks if web endpoints are up (HTTP status)
 - Detects content changes using MD5 hashing
 - Configurable check intervals per site
 - YAML configuration file